-The animals are not constrained by political boundaries and move freely between the neighbouring countries.
+The animals are not constrained by political boundaries and move freely between the neighboring countries.

 The African elephant is the largest animal that walks the earth.
 Herds of these majestic giants roam through 38 of 54 countries in Africa and the Asian elephant through 13 countries in Asia.